AshleyF/Forthkit/book.md

    14 constant r         \ Register 14 = return stack pointer
 ```

-By pre-loading commonly used constants (1, 2, 4) into registers, we make arithmetic operations much more efficient.
-The data and return stack pointers live in dedicated registers for fast stack operations.
+By pre-loading commonly used constants (1, 2, 4) into registers, arithmetic operations become much more efficient.
+The data and return stack pointers live in dedicated registers for fast access.

-### Stack Management
+**Stack Management Implementation:**
 Forth's dual-stack architecture maps naturally to our register-based VM:

 ```forth